-7 Azerbaijan has been the largest single investor in Georgia in recent years, investing over \$0.5 billion in 2015 in energy, infrastructure, and transportation.
+&lt;sup>5Azerbaijan has been the largest single investor in Georgia in recent years, investing over \$0.5 billion in 2015 in energy, infrastructure, and transportation.
 The two countries are connected by several important regional projects, including oil and gas pipelines, and the Baku-Tbilisi-Kars railway.